jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 a001 LOGIN ayush jiujitsu
 ```

-The credentials work, we get a "OK" and "Logged in" message from the server:
+The credentials work, we get an "OK" and "Logged in" message from the server:

 ```text
 * OK [CAPABILITY IMAP4rev1 SASL-IR LOGIN-REFERRALS ID ENABLE IDLE LITERAL+ AUTH=PLAIN] Dovecot (Ubuntu)